-If the Deputy Principal and School Legal Adviser consider that there is no threat, a rationale will be provided and kept on file stating the reasons.
+If the Managing Director considers that there is no threat, a rationale will be provided and kept on file stating the reasons.

-All staff must report any subsequent criminal convictions to the Deputy Principal.
+All staff must report any subsequent criminal convictions to the Managing Director.
 Failure to do so will result in disciplinary action being taken.